 - Not all shows are suitable for all accessible features, for example a visual performance will probably not require BSL interpretation, however it may benefit from audio description.

-- If a show is largely visual but has a small amount of dialogue, though not enough to justify the use of a captioner or interpreter, consider having transcripts of the dialogue available for the audience.
-This will not only benefit D/deaf or hard of hearing people but would also prove useful to those for whom English is not their first language.
+- If a show is largely visual but has a small amount of dialogue or audio content, though not enough to justify the use of a captioner or interpreter, consider if the performance will be understandable to audiences who are not able to access the aural elements.
+If you believe it is accessible (have you consulted a disabled person?), be clear in your promotion of the show how it is accessible.
+Consider also if you are able to make a transcript of the dialogue available for the audience – this will not only benefit D/deaf or hard-of-hearing people but would also prove useful to those for whom English is not their first language.
+A variety of transcript resoures and providers are available online, for free and charged.

 - Often accessible performances are scheduled at times when the audience may not be able to attend, with many at the Fringe programmed for weekdays.
 D/deaf and disabled people, and their friends and families have jobs too!
 You are far more likely to reach your target audience if you schedule your accessible performance when most people will be free, so think evenings and weekends (and more than one slot!).